sahwar/madgalaxy/README.md

 scored.

 After that, content is categorized, indexed, and stored into MongoDB + ElasticSearch.
-Each planet site can subscribe to certain tags emitted from the Supernova, make a query for full-text-search, along with many other things.
+Each planet site can subscribe to certain tags emitted from the Supernova and make a query for full-text-search, along with many other things.
 Basically, the supernova is an API, and each planet can make requests to it.

 ![ Mad Galaxy diagram ](https://raw.githubusercontent.com/madgloryint/madgalaxy/master/docs/mad_galaxy_sketch.jpg)